 Patients treated with SIMPONI are at increased risk for developing serious infections involving various organ systems and sites that may lead to hospitalization or death.

 Treatment with SIMPONI should not be initiated in patients with an active infection, including clinically important localized infections.
 Patients greater than 65 years of age, patients with co-morbid conditions and/or patients taking concomitant immunosuppressants such as corticosteroids or methotrexate may be at greater risk of infection.
-The risks and benefits of treatment should be considered prior to initiating SIMPONI in patients:
+Consider the risks and benefits of treatment prior to initiating SIMPONI in patients:

 - with chronic or recurrent infection;

 - with a history of an opportunistic infection;

 - who have resided or traveled in areas of endemic tuberculosis or endemic mycoses, such as histoplasmosis, coccidioidomycosis, or blastomycosis; or

 - with underlying conditions that may predispose them to infection.

 Closely monitor patients for the development of signs and symptoms of infection during and after treatment with SIMPONI.
 Discontinue SIMPONI if a patient develops a serious infection, an opportunistic infection, or sepsis.
 For a patient who develops a new infection during treatment with SIMPONI, perform a prompt and complete diagnostic workup appropriate for an immunocompromised patient, initiate appropriate antimicrobial therapy and closely monitor them.